Everyday Healthy Recipes

 Side view of chocolate chip french toast muffins in 6-hole pan.

-These french toast muffins with chocolate chips and a hint of spice make a deliciously luxurious breakfast that's surprisingly simple to make.
-Preparation takes minutes! #frenchtoast #muffins #frenchtoastmuffins #frenchtoastrecipes #everydayhealthyrecipes
+These French toast muffins are a deliciously luxurious breakfast that's surprisingly simple to make and you can adapt them to suit your taste.
+Preparation takes minutes!

 No ratings yet